graphile/crystal/utils/website/graphile-export/how-it-works.md

 [ 7 ]
 ```

-Thus everything that can have these kinds of hidden properties must be wrapped
+Thus everything that can reference values from a parent scope must be wrapped
 in an `EXPORTABLE` call.
 Sometimes the inputs to the `EXPORTABLE` call
 themselves also have to be wrapped in an `EXPORTABLE` call.
 You'll figure out
 which things need wrapping by looking at the exported code and seeing where